|Nutritional Guidelines (per serving)|

 Why Thai Salads Are Better Than the Usual Salad Bar Fare:

 Thai salads are low in fat and calories (e.g. this one is fat-free!), yet extremely high in taste.
-In fact, I've had a lot of people write in to tell me how much weight they've lost since introducing my salads into their diets.
+In fact, this salad is great for people on a diet.
 Aside from the low-fat/calorie content, Thai salads are very healthy and beautiful to serve, and the uniqueness of Thai salads means they're always popular with guests.